sassoftware/restaf/doc.md

 *   [a SAS API explorer built with restAF](https://github.com/sassoftware/restaf-apiexplorer)
 *   [react components using restAF](https://github.com/sassoftware/restaf-uicomponents)

-restAF provides a simple programming model to build applications using SAS Viya REST APIs.
+restAF makes writing applications with SAS REST API simple
-1.	restAF provides a small set of promise-based methods to make the API calls.
+* A small set of methods to make API calls
-2.	restAF automatically “reduces” the returned information to a form that is suitable for writing web applications.
-3.	restAF manages the application data that can be accessed anywhere in your application as the single version of the truth.
+* Reduces the information to readily useable parts
+* Manages the data for the application in a central store for one version of truth
+* Short learning curve
+* Results in productive application developers

 With restAF, you focus on your application and not on the nitty-gritty details of setting up HTTP calls, processing the returned results and HTTP codes, parsing the returned payload, managing the data, and so on.
-Note: A far more detailed document is available in the https://github.com/sassoftware/restaf repository.

 ## Key technologies
-restAF uses three key libraries that you are probably familiar with.
+restAF uses three key libraries(among others) that you are probably familiar with.

 1.	[redux-saga](https://redux-saga.js.org/)
 2.	[immutable-js](https://facebook.github.io/immutable-js/docs/#/)